ilyesrezgui/Intro_Data_Security/README.md

 ## Environment Setup

-You need to install python 3 in order to run the notebook You need to install uppaal from here https://uppaal.org/ in order to build the model and view it.
+1. **Install Python 3**
+   Ensure that Python 3 is installed on your system to run the notebook.

+2. **Install UPPAAL**
+   Download and install UPPAAL from [here](https://uppaal.org/) to build and visualize the model.

+3. **Running the Experiment**
+   You can either:

+   - **Option 1: Run the Notebook Directly**
+     Simply run the notebook to observe the data extraction process.

+   - **Option 2: Start from Scratch**
+     1. Open UPPAAL and load the XML file to regenerate the synthetic data using the simulator and properties.
+     2. After generating the data, run the notebook to parse and analyze it.

+## Requirements

+- Python 3.x
+- UPPAAL installed and configured
 ---

 # ⚙️ Technologies Used